Green Mountains Vermont, USA Travel Guide

 Verify specific business hours, especially for local eateries and attractions, as these can vary seasonally or on holidays.
 Download offline maps for areas with spotty cell service.

-Contribute to the preservation of Vermont's natural and cultural heritage.
+Aid in the conservation of Vermont's natural and cultural heritage.

-Uphold principles of responsible travel to protect natural beauty.
+Uphold principles of responsible travel to safeguard natural beauty.

 Choose accommodations and services focused on being sustainable.